 - Families are advised upon enrolment and in regular reminders not to bring sick children to the service and to arrange prompt collection of children who are unwell.
-The care needs of a sick child are difficult to meet without dramatically reducing the general level of supervision of the other children, or risking other children's health. - Where a child takes ill at the service, all care and consideration will be given to comfort the child and minimise the risk of cross infection until the child is collected by the family/emergency contact. - A child or adult will be considered sick if he/she: - o Sleeps at unusual times, is lethargic. - o Has a fever over 38°. - o Is crying constantly from discomfort. - Vomits or has diarrhoea. - o Is in need of constant one to one care. - o Have symptoms of an infectious disease. - If a child is unwell at home, the family is not permitted to bring the child to the service.
-Children who appear unwell when being signed in by their parent/guardian will not be permitted to be left at the service. - If a child becomes ill whilst at the service, the parents will be contacted to take the child home.
+The care needs of a sick child are difficult to meet without dramatically reducing the general level of supervision of the other children, or risking other children's health. - Where a child takes ill at the service, all care and consideration will be given to comfort the child and minimise the risk of cross infection until the child is collected by the family/emergency contact. - A child or adult will be considered sick if he/she: - Sleeps at unusual times, is lethargic. - Has a fever over 380. - Is crying constantly from discomfort. - Vomits or has diarrhoea. - Is in need of constant one to one care. - Have symptoms of an infectious disease. - If a child is unwell at home, the family is not permitted to bring the child to the service.
+Children who appear unwell when being signed in by their parent/ guardian will not be permitted to be left at the service. - If a child becomes ill whilst at the service, the parents will be contacted to take the child home.
 Where the family is unavailable, emergency contacts will be called to ensure the child is removed from the service promptly. - The child who is ill will be comforted, cared for and placed in a quiet isolated area with adult supervision until the child's family or other authorised adult takes them home. - During a fever, natural methods will be employed to bring the child's temperature down until the family arrives or help is sought.
 Such methods include removing clothing as required, clear fluids given, tepid sponges administered. - If a child's temperature is very high, cannot be brought down and their family cannot be contacted, the child's enrolment record will be checked for permission to give paracetamol.
-If the situation becomes serious, the child will be taken to the doctor or an ambulance called. - If a staff member becomes ill or develops symptoms at the centre they can return home if able or the Coordinator will organise for someone to take them home. - The Coordinator will organise a suitable staff replacement as soon as possible. - An 'Incident, Injury, Trauma and Illness Record' will be filled out appropriately and signed by the Educator, Parent and Coordinator as soon as possible. - If a child cannot attend Vacation Care due to illness the family will still be charged if 7 day's notice is not given, this is since the service has already had to pay for the child to attend, particularly in the case of excursions. - If a child misses two or more days of Vacation Care, a doctor's certificate will be accepted to relieve the family of having to pay for missed Vacation Care days.
+If the situation becomes serious, the child will be taken to the doctor or an ambulance called.

+If a staff member becomes ill or develops symptoms at the centre they can return home if able or the Coordinator will organise for someone to take them home.

+- The Coordinator will organise a suitable staff replacement as soon as possible. - An 'Incident, Injury, Trauma and Illness Record' will be filled out appropriately and signed by the Educator, Parent and Coordinator as soon as possible.